qcode-software/qcode-ui/docs/dbRecordSet.md

 have class "record", and the fields should have "name" attributes.
 Editable fields should have the "editable" class, and should be focussable - use the tabIndex attribute to control this.

 This plugin uses the dbRecord and dbField plugins.
+Also uses the $.fn.editable plugin.

 Use the custom attributes "addURL", "updateURL" and "deleteURL" to specify urls for AJAX-based addition, update, and deletion of records.